Last Updated on May 29, 2024 by Soumya

 This place is not just great to dig into some Lisbonian history but also gives you some stunning views of Lisbon.
 Isn’t that a great thing to know about Lisbon?

-Looking for more wonderful views of Lisbon?
-Check out our post on the Best Lisbon Viewpoints.
+✦ Pro Tip: Looking for more wonderful views of Lisbon?
+Check out our post on the 10 Best Lisbon Viewpoints.

 Lisbon is home to one of the most expensive chapels in the world.

-Sao Roque Church with its heavily gilded interior has been deemed the world’s most expensive chapel.
-And it is located right here in Lisbon behind what you can call the plainest façade in the world.
+Sao Roque Church, with its heavily gilded interior, has been deemed the world’s most expensive chapel.
+It is located right here in Lisbon.

 Considered one of the most outstanding examples of European art, Sao Roque Church features elaborate chapels adorned with gold Baroque architecture.
 The paintings and ceiling are exquisite and absolutely deserve the honor of a masterpiece.